Three-dimensional real space renormalization group with well-controlled approximations: Introduction

 Kadanoff’s block-spin idea~\cite{Kadanoff:1966} is the prototype of the RG in real space: a block of spins are replaced with one coarser spin, provided that the partition function is preserved.
 For spatial dimensionality $D \geq 2$, if the partition function is preserved exactly, a single step of this RG map entails all possible interaction terms among spins with all ranges~\cite{Kardar:2007}.
 When designing a practical numerical RG method, we have to truncate the coupling-constant space down to finite dimensions.

+As an example, we focus on a well-known truncation scheme for the block-spin idea.
 Using a drastic approximation, Migdal~\cite{Migdal:1975a} and Kadanoff~\cite{Kadanoff:1976} proposed a bond-moving scheme that decouples the interactions in different spatial directions.
 This Migdal-Kadanoff (MK) approach maintains the nearest-neighbor interaction form and is applicable in any spatial dimensionality.
 However, MK approach only works well when the transition temperature is close or equal to zero, or equivalently the spatial dimensionality is near the lower critical dimension.
 This is, for example, not true for the Ising model in 2D and 3D, and the estimate of thermal exponents $\nu$ has error almost $50\%$ for 3D and $25\%$ for 2D, which are very crude approximations.
 Martinelli and Parisi~\cite{Martinelli:Parisi:1981} designed a systematical improvement of MK approach.
 For the 3D Ising model, the first-order corrections move MK estimates of $\nu$ closer to the accepted value.
 However, no higher-order corrections have been computed.

 Above all, there is no \emph{a priori} quantitative metric to assess the approximations made in these spin-based RG transformations; the justification usually comes from an \emph{a posteriori} comparison with the accepted estimates of various critical exponents.
 Therefore, apart from an intuitive feeling that they could work, one might feel uneasy to trust them as precise numerical methods~\cite{Kadanoff:2000:book}.